Please note: a valid prescription is required for all prescription medication.

 What is Cefoxitin for Injection used for?

-Cefoxitin for Injection treats bacterial infections such as intra-abdominal, gynecologic, urinary tract, skin, and bone infections caused by susceptible organisms.
-It is also used for surgical prophylaxis in colorectal and gynecologic procedures.
-Your prescriber selects the exact indication, dose, and duration based on cultures, severity, and patient factors.
+Cefoxitin for Injection treats bacterial infections such as intra-abdominal, gynecologic, skin/soft tissue, and bone infections, and it is used for surgical prophylaxis.
+It works by blocking bacterial cell-wall synthesis.
+Your prescriber selects the dose and duration based on severity, suspected organisms, and kidney function, and may adjust therapy once cultures return.

-How is cefoxitin sodium injection given and how long is treatment?
+How is cefoxitin injection given and how often?

-How should I store vials and prepared solutions?
+How should I store cefoxitin vials and mixed solutions?